minoa-lang/reference/src/type-system/types/aggregate-types/struct-types.md

 > _Todo_: A link to associated items

+> _Todo_: Allow slice in last field, making the value within the field of a variable type, also making the type `?Sized`

 #### Default struct fields [↵](#struct-types)

 When a field has only a single name defined for it, the field may be provided with a default value, this means that when a field is not explicitly initialized, i.e. when left out, the field will gain this value.